Fully Funding Public Education

+Now that Roe v.
+Wade has fallen, we need to fight to keep abortion rights in Minnesota.
 As a member of the House DFL Reproductive Freedom Caucus, I believe government should not have a role in making decisions about a woman’s body, and I support access to affordable birth control and safe, legal abortion.
 The Reproductive Freedom Caucus was formed in the face of an imminent threat to freedom of choice and a desire to elevate this issue as one of critical importance to women’s rights – in particular low-income women.
-As the federal protections created by the Supreme Court in Roe v.
-Wade face possible extinction, I will continue to be a strong voice for women’s reproductive rights here in Minnesota.

 Over the past decade, Minnesota has experienced a growing shortage in affordable housing.
 According to a recent study by the National Low Income Housing Coalition (NLIHC), nearly half of all renters in the Twin Cities Metropolitan Area pay more than 30% of their monthly income on housing.
 For low-income families earning less than 30% of the area median income (AMI), the statistics are even more stark, with 63% of households paying more than half of their monthly earnings on rent.